 - If you have trouble using your card abroad, call the overseas telephone number on the back of the card

-- Take a note of your card number and key telephone numbers and report any lost or stolen cards as soon as possible
+- Take a note of your card number and your card company's 24-hour contact number, and report any lost or stolen cards as soon as possible

-- Make sure we have up to date contact details for you, including your mobile number
+- Make sure have up-to-date contact details for you, including your mobile number

 - Don't let your card out of your sight − especially when you make purchases in bars or restaurants

 - Never give your PIN to anyone

 - Shield your PIN when paying with your credit card or using a cash machine